epam/edp-keycloak-operator/docs/api.md

-Keycloak is the Schema for the keycloaks API
+Keycloak is the Schema for the keycloaks API.

 <table>
     <thead>